It sometimes feels as if winter is cut into two distinct seasons: the one characterised by twinkling

 And where better for a romantic getaway than a 17th-century manor house in the heart of the English countryside.
 YHA Hartington Hall is nestled in a picturesque village in the Peak District and comes with all the creature comforts a romantic getaway requires.
 Cosy log fire perfect for cuddling up with a warm blanket?
 Yep.
 Honeymoon-style suite set away from the main building?
 Yep.
 And, for those ready for a truly magical experience, Hartington is licensed for weddings, so your weekend can be the most romantic and memorable of your life.
 But if you’re not quite there yet (or if you’ve been there, done that, and got the ring to prove it) there’s plenty to do at Hartington besides getting married.

-YHA Hartington Hall is surrounded by beautiful walks, one of which will take you both down a winding country lane to the local pub where the roaring fire, delicious menu and friendly regulars make for a thoroughly enjoyable evening and a delightful weekend.
+YHA Hartington Hall is surrounded by beautiful walks, one of which will take you both down a winding country lane to the local pub where the roaring fire, delicious menu and friendly regulars make for a thoroughly enjoyable evening and a delightful weekend break in the UK.

 You might think you know art, but you’ve never been to a gallery like God’s Own Junkyard in Walthamstow.
 Half an hour from YHA London St Pancras, this East London warehouse space is a treasure trove of dazzling neon signage and is the work of the late British artist Chris Bracey, whose designs lit up Soho in the 70s before Hollywood beckoned and he was commissioned for films including ‘Blade Runner’, ‘Batman’ and ‘Eyes Wide Shut’.